Early years prospectus 2023

 § playing and exploring - engagement;

 § creating and thinking critically - thinking.

-We aim to provide for the characteristics of effective learning by observing how a child is learning and being clear about what we can do and provide in order to support each child to remain an effective and motivated learner.
+We aim to provide for the characteristics of effective learning by observing how a child engages with learning and being clear about what we can do and provide to support each child to remain an effective and motivated learner.

-We assess how young children are learning and developing by observing them frequently.
-We use information that we gain from observations, as well as from photographs of the children, to document their progress and where this may be leading them.
+We assess how young children are learning and developing by observing them.
+We use information that we gain from observations of the children, to understand their progress and where this may be leading them.
 We believe that parents know their children best and we will ask you to contribute to assessment by sharing information about what your child likes to do at home and how you, as parents, are supporting development.

-We make periodic assessment summaries of children’s achievement based on our on-going development records.
-These form part of children’s Learning Journey.
-We undertake these assessment summaries at regular intervals, as well as times of transition, such as when a child goes to school
+We may make periodic assessment summaries of children’s achievement based on our on-going observations.
+These help us to build a picture of a child’s progress during their time with us and form part of children’s learning journeys We undertake these assessment summaries at regular intervals, as well as times of transition, such as when a child goes to school

 The progress check at age two

-We keep a record of achievement for each child.
+We keep a learning journey for each child.
 Your child's Learning Journey helps us to celebrate together her/his achievements and to work together to provide what your child needs for her/his well-being and to make progress.

 Your child's key person will work in partnership with you to keep this record.
 To do this you and she will collect information about your child's needs, activities, interests and achievements.
 This information will enable the key person to identify your child's stage of progress.
-Together, we will then decide on how to help your child to move on to the next stage.
+Together, we will then decide on how to further support your child’s learning and development.

 Working together for your children